-When's the best time to buy holiday plane tickets?
+How to get the best price on a holiday plane ticket

 When we're counting our blessings, Thanksgiving ticket prices aren't usually among them.

-"Prices for Thanksgiving travel start high because the airlines know travelers have little flexibility in terms of destinations and dates," says Patrick Surry of Hopper Research.
+"Prices for Thanksgiving travel start high because the airlines know travelers have little flexibility in terms of destinations and dates," writes Patrick Surry of Hopper Research.

 He warns that "the busiest and most expensive day to depart is Wednesday."
-(That's November 22 this year).
-Same holds true for a Sunday return (November 26).
+(That's November 21 in 2018).
+Same holds true for a Sunday return (November 25).
 He says you might save money flying on Thanksgiving morning and returning midweek.

-Cheapair.com also encourages flying in and out on nontraditional days.
-It says the cheapest departure date overall is Monday, November 20, and the cheapest return dates overall are Friday, November 24, and Tuesday, November 28.
+Cheapair.com offers similar advice, also encouraging that you try to either fly out early (the Monday before Thanksgiving Day) or return late (on Tuesday, November 27, or later).
+Google's travel team, which released new features in 2018 to help you navigate prices, also suggests booking before October, when you're likely to see a big jump in prices.

+Finally, the advice from the website Kayak is similar: You get the best airfare deals when booking Thanksgiving and holiday travel in September.
+Kayak says that after September 17, flight prices steadily increase, reaching the highest point in mid-October.
+For those traveling overseas, book travel before October 20 to score the best price, Kayak suggests.

 Christmas and New Year's